Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

 -   **Objects**: Any type of data.
 An object is stored in a bucket.

 -   **Metadata**: Both buckets and objects have metadata specific to them.
-The metadata of a bucket specifies, e.g., the access rights to the bucket.
-While traditional file systems have fixed metadata (filename, creation date, type, etc.), an object storage allows you to add custom metadata.
+    One element of the metadata is the name of the bucket or object.
+But metadata can also contains the access rights to the bucket or object.
+    While traditional file systems have fixed metadata (filename, creation date, type, etc.), an object storage allows you to add custom metadata in the form of (key, value) pairs.

 Objects can be served on the web also.
 This is in fact how recordings of some of the LUST courses are served currently.
 However, LUMI-O is not meant to be used as a data publishing